A Comprehensive Guide To Income Generating Assets

 They are a great hedge against inflation.
 The income paid will go higher as inflation goes higher protecting your purchasing power.

-Finally, I Bonds have been yielding anywhere between 1-4% in the recent past.
-The yield on an I Bond depends when you bought the bond.
+Finally, the yield on an I Bond depends on when you bought the bond.
 And it depends on the rate of inflation.

 INCOME GENERATING ASSETS – HIGH YIELD SAVINGS ACCOUNTS